Juan Miritello

-Juan Bautista Miritello (born 8 February 1999) is an Argentine professional footballer who plays as a forward for San Martín de Tucumán, on loan from Defensa y Justicia.
+Juan Bautista Miritello (born 8 February 1999) is an Argentine professional footballer who plays as a forward for Defensa y Justicia.

 Career

 Miritello began his youth career in Luján with San Lorenzo, prior to having stints with Club Luján and Independiente.
 He soon departed to progress through the Defensa y Justicia youth ranks.
 He was promoted into senior football in October 2019 by manager Mariano Soso, who selected the forward as a substitute for a Primera División fixture with San Lorenzo.
 Miritello was subsequently subbed on for his professional debut, as he replaced Fernando Márquez with fourteen minutes remaining of a 3–1 win at the Estadio Pedro Bidegain on 30 October.
 Miritello spent the end of 2019–20 on loan in Primera B Metropolitana with Flandria.

 Miritello scored his first senior goal, whilst with Flandria, on 29 February 2020 versus Fénix; in what was his penultimate match for the club due to the COVID-19 pandemic.
 In the following years, Miritello spent time on loan at clubs such as Real Pilar, Talleres RE and San Martín de Tucumán.

+On 31 July 2023, Miritello joined Super League Greece club Asteras Tripolis on a season-long loan with an option to buy for the summer of 2024.
+In his second official appearance with the club, he scored his first goal in a comfortable 3–0 home win against OFI.
+On 24 September 2023, he helped his team take its first away win of the season with a 2–1 win over Volos.